The Importance of Posting Your Results

 By: Coach Mitchell

-Community – Posting your results helps build up the community.
+Posting your results helps build up the community.
 Every post you make gives encouragement to someone else to post their results.
 Then, commenting on others posts with encouraging words or feedback continues to make our community even stronger and builds the morale.
 It’s amazing how many friendships have been made over the years through people posting their results.
 Even if we haven’t met some of those friends in real life, powerful relationships and bonds can still be formed.

-Feedback – Receiving feedback from the coaches or fellow athletes help you become better and you’ll only receive feedback if you post your results.
+Receiving feedback from the coaches or fellow athletes helps you become better and you’ll only receive feedback if you post your results.
 Not only will you get cues and strategy from your coaches, you are able to see how other athletes have attacked a workout and any tips they have in order to make it easier.

 One of the best ways to stay on track to accomplishing your goals is to write them down!
 This includes sharing your goals – and also your progress towards them – with your support network (i.e. the rest of the followers in your programming track).
 Besides the accountability it provides, you will receive helpful tips and props throughout your journey to keep you moving forward.

 Sometimes we can’t help but look at the rest of those PRs on the whiteboard and say to ourselves, “Wow…that was nothing compared to (insert name here).”
 Instead of being happy with our success, we immediately compare ourselves to others.
 This is a self-destructive mindset and it will cripple you as an athlete.
 Instead, compare your results to your previous efforts and how much you’ve improved.
 Or pat yourself on the back for doing something for the first time, or without resting, or with improved technique!